 Amenities: electricity, A/C, heat, fast cell service, bathroom with tub/shower, kitchen, private screened-in porch, fire ring

-Thankfully, though, Maryland is known for its mild year-round weather.
+Thankfully, though, Maryland has all three seasons, evenly split: winter is three months, with only occasional snow, and it’s done by February.
 Things start warming up in the Mid-Atlantic around March and stay warm deep into September.
 These would be perfectly great options for the summer when you relax by the fire ring outside.
 The Canal Trust has even had families celebrate an Americana-infused Thanksgiving at the rustic lockhouses, cooking over the fire and playing old-fashioned games.
 Civil War history buffs will especially get a kick out of staying in period-authentic lodging while exploring the nearby Civil War Trail.

 Amenities: Fire ring, picnic table, outdoor portable toilet.
 No running water (water pump at the towpath between April and November), no electricity, no light, no heat.
 Lockhouse 28 is wheelchair accessible, but a half-mile from the nearest parking.

-For a remote, quiet retreat: Lockhouse 49, “Four Locks”
+For a remote retreat: Lockhouse 49, “Four Locks”

 At the end of your drive, retreat to Lockhouse 49, otherwise known as “Four Locks.”
 Set in the 1920s, this large lockhouse was once a mainstay of the canal community.
 Lockhouse 49 is a good balance between modern luxuries and a more historically accurate retreat, offering perks like baseboard heat and electricity, but forcing you to go outside for the bathroom and water pump.
 It’s another great option for a family or for anyone hoping to experience everything the C&O Canal has to offer, top to bottom.